pierre-rouleau/pel/README.rst

 PEL is still evolving, with new packages being integrated, new documentation created and new features developed.
 The evolution is described in the `NEWS file`_.

-Comments, constructive criticism, suggestions and requests are always welcome.
+Questions, comments, constructive criticism, suggestions and requests are always welcome.
-Drop me a note in the wiki_!
+Drop me a note in the wiki_ or in the `discussion board`_!

 .. links